 Build healthier environments for all and transform your design practice.
 Developed by the Parsons Healthy Materials Lab, this program serves professionals working in the field and students in Parsons degree programs.
 These courses offer a comprehensive guide to the design of buildings and their interiors, resulting in projects that protect human and environmental health and foster sustainability.
-Students will gain an understanding of the toxics present in common building materials and learn how they affect human and environmental health.
-They will learn how to make healthier choices and how to explain the importance of designing with non-toxic materials to their clients and contractors.
+You gain an understanding of the toxics present in common building materials and learn how they affect human and environmental health.
+You learn how to make more healthful choices and how to explain the importance of designing with non-toxic materials to clients and contractors.
 Each of these self-guided short courses can be completed in two weeks.
-The self paced nature of these courses allow students to study on their own schedules.
+The self-paced nature of these courses allows you to study on your own schedules.

 Courses qualify for AIA and IDCEC HSW CEUs.

 Tuition rates are subject to change over the course of your program.

 - An understanding of the relationship between buildings and occupant health